SwissBIAS/SwissBIAS.github.io/README.md

 Website for the SwissBIAS network: Swiss BioImage Analysts's network See also the associated [wiki](https://github.com/SwissBIAS/SwissBIAS.github.io/wiki)

+We decided to keep some control over what’s published by merging Pull Requests.
+So please fork, modify, PR and then we’ll merge your changes.
+If you would prefer to regenerate the website to make sure it looks exactly as you want before pushing it, you can create your locally served website.
+To do so, follow the instructions provided [here](https://github.com/imagej/imagej.github.io/blob/main/_pages/editing/advanced.md).

 ## Adding and editing member information
 Each member have their own markdown file, stored in the `/_members` directory.
 It consist of a YAML frontmatter and markdown text, like this, for the file `simon.noerrelykke.md`: